|Photo fabric backdrop #6 on stand. (Actual colour may vary.)|

 |Screen grab of me using backdrop #6.|

 As for storage, in between video calls, the easiest thing to do, particularly if you are on calls frequently is just move it aside and leave it assembled so all you have to do next time you have call is put it in place behind your chair.
 You may never have to tidy the room again!
-If that doesn't work for you, though, you can remove the horizontal pole from the stand and collapse the stand (and the pole if you want), lightly fold the backdrop and stow them out of the way.
-You may have to re-fluff or re-steam the backdrop if you store it folded long enough for wrinkles to form.
+(Caveat: you may find that over time the fabric does start to stretch a bit if left mounted for an extended period, so it may help to give it an opportunity to 'rest' and reset every now and then by rolling it around the mailing tube for a spell.)
+If that doesn't work for you, though, you can remove the horizontal pole from the stand and collapse the stand (and the pole if you want), roll up the backdrop and stow them out of the way.
+You may have to allow some hang time or apply a little blow drier heat if the background gets wrinkled.

 And that's about it.
 You should be all set!
 If there is a anything I've missed, or you have any questions about setting up the kit, please get in touch so I can help, and so I know to add that info here.
 Enjoy your great new set-up!